-Being visible and getting noticed is a benefit of networking that’s essential in career building.
-Regularly attending professional and social events will help to get your face known.
+Being visible and getting noticed is a benefit of networking that’s essential to career building.
+Regularly attending professional and social events will help to get your face and name known.
 You can then help to build your reputation as knowledgeable, reliable and supportive by offering useful information or tips to people who need it.

 4. Opens new doors

 Expanding your contacts can open doors to new opportunities for business, career advancement, personal growth, or simply new knowledge.
-Active networking helps to keep you top of mind when opportunities such as job openings arise and increases your likelihood of receiving introductions to potentially relevant people or even a referral.
+Active networking helps to keep you at the forefront of people’s minds when opportunities such as job openings arise, and increases your likelihood of receiving introductions to potentially relevant people or even a referral for a new job.

 5. Facilitates exchange of information